aitschti/scp-streamlink-plugin/README.md

 - Linux not tested, may not work at all

 ## Notes

+- Working and tested on Windows and MacOS, Linux untested

 This plugin is for educational purposes only.
 Use it at your own risk.
 I am not responsible for any consequences that may arise from using this plugin.
 It is completely vibe coded, so expect bugs and issues.